 When you sew a curve on fabric, these little pivots are important.
-If you pull the fabric straight to save trouble, it will sew with those distortions in place !
+If you pull the fabric straight to save the effort of pivoting, it will sew those distortions in place !

 Control the direction by sewing a set distance from the edge